-- Be aware of the main allergenic foods, for example: cow’s milk, nuts, legumes (including broad beans and other pulses), eggs, gluten, soya, fish, and shellfish.
+- Be aware of the main allergenic foods that leads to food allergy, for example: nuts, legumes (including broad beans and other pulses), eggs (resulting in egg allergy), gluten, soya, fish, and shellfish.

-- Try to introduce allergenic foods one at a time and in small amounts so you can spot an allergic reaction more easily.
+- Try to introduce allergenic foods one at a time and in small amounts so you can spot food allergy especially egg allergy in the early stages.

-- Once introduced and shown to be tolerated, try and include them in your child’s usual diet, as this can minimize the risk of a future allergy.
+- Once introduced and shown to be tolerated, try and include them in your child’s usual diet, as this can minimise the risk of a future food allergy.

 - Don’t delay the introduction of peanuts and hen’s eggs until after 6-12 months, as evidence has shown this may increase the risk of an egg allergy or peanut allergy developing.

-- Signs of allergies in small children can occur straight after a food is eaten, or several hours later.
+- Signs of food allergy in children can occur straight after a food is eaten, or several hours later.

 - A severe allergic reaction, or anaphylaxis, is serious so it’s worth knowing what to do next.

-- If you suspect your child is having an allergic reaction, try to stay calm and seek medical help as soon as you realize something is wrong.
+- If you suspect your child is having an allergic reaction, try to stay calm and seek medical help as soon as you realise something is wrong.

 - If your child is showing signs of a severe allergic reaction or anaphylaxis, call the emergency services immediately.